 Route 66 Raceway is a drag race facility with a .25-mile dragstrip and is home to events by the National Hot Rod Association, including the Lucas Oil Drag Racing Series, and the Dirt Oval 66.
 This track is located next to the Chicagoland Speedway and is owned and operated by NASCAR.

 Like the nearby Speedway, Route 66 Raceway is family-friendly and hosts several family-themed days throughout the year.
-Kids love the opportunity to get up close to the track and have fun meeting the racers and seeing their hot rods up close.
+Kids love getting up close to the track and having fun meeting the racers and seeing their hot rods up close.